Rlamboll/AR6CarbonBudgetCalc/README.md

 # Carbon Budget Calculator
 Calculates remaining carbon budget given atmospheric simulation inputs.
-The workhorse script is `src/run_budget_calculator.py`, with options found in `src/config.py`.
-The config file contains guidance on how to change settings to run different versions of the code.
+The workhorse script is `src/run_budget_calculator.py`, with options to change it found at the top of the file.

 The calculation is based on the framework in *Estimating and tracking the remaining carbon budget for stringent climate targets*,